CryoByte33/steam-deck-utilities/README.md

 ## Update

+### Notes on the Steam Deck OLED
+The latest update resolves the scaling issues on the new OLED Deck, and I figured I should provide an update here:
+1. **This (CU2) is still fully compatible with the new OLED models.**
+2. Performance improvements should be similar (or possibly slightly better) than on the LCD model (thorough testing pending)

 ### General Linux Compatibility
 As of the latest update, this _should_ be compatible with most Linux systems, with the following limitations:
 1. This will not operate on swap partitions, only files.